 University and the University of Maryland.
 He has also

 held visiting appointments at several institutions,

-the University of Texas at Austin, The National Sun Yat-sen University, Kaohsiung, Taiwan,
+University of Texas at Austin, The National Sun Yat-sen University, Kaohsiung, Taiwan,

 Teboulle research interests are in the area of continuous optimization,